Dating abuse warning signs

 Extremely controlling guys will pretty much do anything to keep control over their partner.
 And when they sense they’re losing control, they might resort to intimidation, threats, or physical harm.
 Some also feel entitled to punish their partner well after the break up — for daring to move on.

 If you’ve been dating someone who’s physically violent, breaking up with them can increase your level of risk.
-And even if he hasn’t hit you, smashing things & punching walls is another way of showing his capacity for violence.
+And even if he hasn’t hit you, smashing things and punching walls is another way of showing his capacity for violence.

 But physical violence isn’t the only sign you might be in danger when you leave.